 The final tip.
 Reflect on 70% failure-rate and the cumulative cost to the business of that failure.
 You are on point and your career is on the line.
 Is this really the time to cut corners?
 Your leadership skills to the fore again… yes take up the challenge, BUT as part of the deal, make sure that you win the battle with the Board to get the quality of support that you need.
 This is certainly not a time for compromise and risk taking.

-For more on this topic please visit our Insight or just get in touch with me.
+For more on this topic, please read our article about orchestrating an effective transformation programme or just get in touch with me.